kingsdigitallab/african-rock-art/_coll_country/namibia.md

       title_internal: 'Namibia: country, chapter 11'
       body: "Namibian rock paintings, and most engravings, have largely been interpreted in the vein largely espoused by  researchers over the past 30 years.
-This postulates that much of this rock art reflects the experience of San\\|Bushman shamans entering trance states and that rather than being scenes from daily life, the depictions of animals and activities are highly symbolic within San\\|Bushman cosmology, with images acting as reservoirs of spiritual power.
-        \ This avenue of interpretation originates largely from the study of rock art in South Africa and Lesotho.
+This postulates that much of this rock art reflects the experience of San&#124;Bushman shamans entering trance states and that rather than being scenes from daily life, the depictions of animals and activities are highly symbolic within San&#124;Bushman cosmology, with images acting as reservoirs of spiritual power.
+This avenue of interpretation originates largely from the study of rock art in South Africa and Lesotho.
 While it appears broadly applicable here, the fact that direct attributions to known cultural groups in this area are difficult somewhat hinders direct comparisons with Namibian rock art.
-While hunter-gatherer rock painting production in South Africa was practiced until the recent past, it appears to have ceased in Namibia around a thousand  years ago and modern San\\|Bushman groups in the Kalahari area have no tradition of rock art production.   \n\nAdditionally, hundreds of miles and different geographical environments separate the rock art centres of north-western Namibia from those in neighbouring countries.
+        \ While hunter-gatherer rock painting production in South Africa was practiced until the recent past, it appears to have ceased in Namibia around a thousand
+        \ years ago and modern San&#124;Bushman groups in the Kalahari area have no tradition of rock art production.   \n\nAdditionally, hundreds of miles and different geographical environments separate the rock art centres of north-western Namibia from those in neighbouring countries.
 This is particularly apparent in the differences in terms of animal subject matter, with the numerous depictions of gemsbok and springbok, explicable by the rock art creators being semi-desert dwellers where gemsbok and springbok are found locally though largely absent from rock art elsewhere in southern Africa, where these animals are not found.